iSHAREScheme/iSHARESatellite/iSHARE.LicencingStatement.md

 ## 4. Explicit Legal Assurance for Independent and Commercial Software

-The Foundation hereby expressly confirms and provides legal assurance that software systems which interact with iSHARE reference software exclusively via documented and published APIs, without linking against, embedding, or incorporating AGPL-licensed code, do not constitute derivative works of the iSHARE core software.
+The Foundation hereby expressly confirms and provides legal assurance that software systems which interact with iSHARE reference software exclusively via documented and published APIs, without linking against, embedding, or incorporating AGPL-licensed code, do not constitute derivative works of the iSHARE core software and thus are not considered to be “modified versions” and/or “covered works” as defined in the AGPL-3.0 license.

 Accordingly, such software systems: